-You’ll never have a hard time keeping a Maltese Terrier.
-These low maintenance, laid back dogs are perfect for nearly all first time owner due to their responsive temperaments.
-Plus, they’re all relatively calm and docile sitting in your lap.
+You’ll never have a hard time keeping a Maltese.
+These low maintenance, laid back dogs are perfect for all first-time owners due to their responsive temperaments.
+Plus, they tend to be relatively calm and docile when sitting in your lap.

 Originally bred for rat-hunting, the Maltese is primarily a companion dog today.
 They’ve done a good job adjusting to a more mellow and relaxing lifestyle, and it’s easy to see how.
 This dog is the happiest when lounging with its owners.

-In addition, the Maltese doesn’t need much exercise at all.
-We recommend a short 20 minute stroll through the neighborhood will suffice.
+Plus, the Maltese doesn’t need much exercise at all.
+We recommend giving them a short 20 minute walk through the neighborhood daily.
+However, they may appreciate more exercise.
 And like many other small dog breeds, the Maltese is a low-shedding dog!

 RECOMMENDED: 27 Marvelous Maltese Mixes

 Highlights: Friendly, Lively, Loving

 Boston Terriers are one of the best dog breeds for kids, so it makes sense why they’re low maintenance dogs.
 They’re often called the “America’s Gentleman” of dogs because they’re polite, calm, sweet and gentle.
 However, they do have a lively side.